cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 ## Context

 Before adding a transaction to the mempool, we need to send a `CheckTx` message to the application for validating the transaction.
-There are two variants of this message, distinghished by the value in message field `type`:
+There are [two variants][CheckTxType] of this message, distinguished by the value in message field `type`:
 - `CheckTxType_New` is for transactions that need to be validated before adding it to the mempool for the first time.
 - `CheckTxType_Recheck` is for transactions that are in the mempool and need to